 In a New York Times review of Trouble in Mind, Maureen N. McLane wrote:

-Apprenticed to Wallace Stevens, from whose notebooks she takes the titles of several poems, she writes a sensual, sonically rich poetry, typified by the opening of 'Spain': 'The god-leash leaves / Its lashes on the broad bunched backs / Of sacrificial animals.'
-This acoustic gorgeousness, along with her highly figurative cast of mind, creates a striking tension: her new theme is austerity, yet her means remain profligate."
+Apprenticed to Wallace Stevens, from whose notebooks she takes the titles of several poems, she writes a sensual, sonically rich poetry, typified by the opening of “Spain”: “The god-leash leaves / Its lashes on the broad bunched backs / Of sacrificial animals.”
+This acoustic gorgeousness, along with her highly figurative cast of mind, creates a striking tension: her new theme is austerity, yet her means remain profligate.

-Brock-Broido taught at Bennington College, Princeton University, and at Harvard University as the director of the creative writing program and as the Briggs-Copeland poet.
+Brock-Broido has taught at Bennington College, Princeton University, and at Harvard University, where she served as the director of the creative writing program and as the Briggs-Copeland poet.
 She was also the director of poetry in the writing division of Columbia University’s School of the Arts.
 She divided her time between New York City and Cambridge, Massachusetts.
-Brock-Broido died on March 6, 2018.

 Lucie Brock-Broido died at her home in Cambridge on March 6, 2018.